cfech/helm/README.md

 - Use helm cli instead of kubectl to update installations

-- helm utilizes intelligent installations, it will know which order to create kubernetes resources, we dont have to specify
+- helm utilizes intelligent installations, it will know which order to create kubernetes resources, we don't have to specify

 - utilizes life cycle hooks, they can be hooked into the lifecycle of the application